 A work of style, substance and clarity.
 The case drew bryan into a tangle of conspiracy, political machination, and legal brinksmanship—and transformed his understanding of mercy and justice forever.
 Just mercy is at once an unforgettable account of an idealistic, a moving window into the lives of those he has defended, gifted young lawyer’s coming of age, and an inspiring argument for compassion in the pursuit of true justice.

 Winner of the carnegie medal for excellence in nonfiction • winner of the naacp image award for nonfiction • winner of a Books for a Better Life Award • Finalist for the Los Angeles Times Book Prize • Finalist for the Kirkus Reviews Prize • An American Library Association Notable Book“Every bit as moving as To Kill a Mockingbird, and in some ways more so.

-Just Mercy: A Story of Justice and Redemption #ad - Though larger than life, Atticus exists only in fiction.
+Though larger than life, Atticus exists only in fiction.
 Is that evil can be overcome, a difference can be made.
 Jordan and jamie foxxnamed one of the best books of the year by the new york times • the washington post • the boston globe • the seattle Times • Esquire • Time Bryan Stevenson was a young lawyer when he founded the Equal Justice Initiative, a legal practice dedicated to defending those most desperate and in need: the poor, the wrongly condemned, and women and children trapped in the farthest reaches of our criminal justice system.

 One of his first cases was that of Walter McMillian, a young man who was sentenced to die for a notorious murder he insisted he didn’t commit.